ranjitlall/piip/README.md

 **Version 1.1 (August 2023)**

-Version 1.1 adds lagged versions (one year) of the explanatory variables.
+Version 1.1 adds one-year lags of the explanatory variables.